 \section{Numerical study}

-In this section, we consider two problems, one is a diffusion problem, and the other is a Helmholtz problem.
-In both problems, the approximation obtained by SGM with gPC order $p=6$ is acting as the reference solution.
-In test problem 1, we use the standard finite element method to generate the matrices~$\bm{A}_i$ and $\bm{B}_{ij}$, where $i,j\in \{0,1,\ldots,m\}$.
-However, in test problem 2, the codes associated with \cite{Liu2015Additive} is applied for convenient.
-All results in this study are obtained in MATLAB R2015b on a desktop with 2.90GHz Intel Core i7-10700 CPU.
+In this section, we consider two problems: a diffusion problem and a Helmholtz problem.
+In both problems, the approximation obtained by the stochastic Galerkin method (SGM) with a gPC order of $p=6$ serves as the reference solution.
+For test problem 1, we use the standard finite element method to generate the matrices~$\bm{A}_i$ and $\bm{B}_{ij}$, where $i,j\in \{0,1,\ldots,m\}$.
+However, for test problem 2, we apply the codes associated with \cite{Liu2015Additive} for convenience.
+All the results presented in this study are obtained using MATLAB R2015b on a desktop computer with 2.90GHz Intel Core i7-10700 CPU.